Skip to main content

 Version: Python

-Create and populate static tables with new_table and empty_table
+Create static tables

 Deephaven is often used to read table data from Parquet, Kafka, or other external sources, but it can also generate static or ticking tables from scratch.
 There are two functions for creating static tables: empty_table and new_table.
 This guide will show you how to use these functions to create static tables and columns, and how to add data to those tables.